 If enabled through the Driver Information Center (DIC), the turn signal lamps flash once to indicate locking has occurred.
 If enabled through the DIC, the horn chirps when a is pressed again within three seconds.
-See Vehicle Personalization on page 5-47.
+See Vehicle Personalization on page 5-45.

-Pressing arms the alarm system.
+Pressing arms the content theft-deterrent system.
 See Vehicle Alarm System on page 2-11.

 If equipped with auto mirror folding, pressing and holding for one second will fold the mirrors.
 The auto mirror folding feature will not operate unless it is enabled.
-See Vehicle Personalization on page 5-47.
+See Vehicle Personalization on page 5-45.

-(Unlock): Press once to unlock only the driver door.
+only the driver door.
 If is pressed again within three seconds, all remaining doors unlock.
-The interior lamps may come on and stay on for 20 seconds or until the ignition is turned on.
+The interior lamps may come on and stay on for 20 seconds or until the ignition is turned on exterior lamps may turn on.
+See Vehicle Personalization on page 5-45.

 If enabled through the DIC, the turn signal lamps flash twice to indicate unlocking has occurred.
-See Vehicle Personalization on page 5-47.
-If enabled through the DIC, the exterior lamps may turn on.
-See Vehicle Personalization on page 5-47.
+See Vehicle Personalization on page 5-45.
+If enabled through the DIC, the